-The Holocaust by bullets, shooting in Ukraine - Shoah Memorial
+The Holocaust by bullets, shootings in Ukraine - M Holocaust Memorial

 The beginning of the genocidal policy

-During the invasion of Austria, in March 1938, Himmler and Heydrich created, for the first time, «Einsatzgruppen», mobile commandos responsible for arresting and, eventually, executing individuals whom the regime considered its enemies.
-They were, initially, essentially made up of SS and police cadres.
+During the invasion of Austria in March 1938, Himmler and Heydrich created for the first time "Einsatzgruppen", mobile commandos responsible for arresting and eventually executing individuals whom the regime considered its enemies.
+They were, at first, essentially made up of SS and police cadres.

-In conquered Poland, the Jews were gathered, from autumn 1939, in immense ghettos.
+In conquered Poland, the Jews were gathered from autumn 1939 into huge ghettos.
 Hunger and epidemics caused the death of tens of thousands of them.
-At the same time, starting in September 1939, the Einsatzgruppen massacred more than 70,000 Poles and Jews within a few weeks.
+Meanwhile, from September 1939, the Einsatzgruppen massacred more than 70,000 Poles and Jews in a matter of weeks.

 When the Wehrmacht entered Ukraine in June 1941, Western Jews, including refugees who had fled the invasion of Poland in the autumn of 1939, were trapped.
-A few tens of thousands managed to escape, who were often caught and killed afterwards.
+A few tens of thousands managed to escape, who were often caught and later killed.
 The commandos of the Einsatzgruppen first attacked "communist officials" and "members of the Jewish intelligentsia".
-However, from the first hours of the campaign, Himmler went to the field to suggest that women and children should be killed as systematically as men.
-In August and September 1941, all the German units (Waffen SS, Einsatzgruppen, Ordnungspolizei – police responsible for maintaining order) gradually moved towards systematic genocide.
-Henceforth, what the Nazis called the «treatment of the Jews» of Ukraine was subsumed in the planning of the «final solution of the Jewish question in Europe».
+However, in the early hours of the campaign, Himmler went into the field to suggest that women and children should be killed as systematically as men.
+In August and September 1941, all the German units (Waffen SS, Einsatzgruppen, Ambulance – police in charge of maintaining order) gradually passed to systematic genocide.
+Now, what the Nazis called the "treatment of Jews" in Ukraine was included in planning for the "final solution of the Jewish question in Europe".

 Carte repr�sentant la population juive dans les r�gions administratives ukrainiennes (Oblast') actuelles

-Map showing the Jewish population in the current administrative regions of Ukraine (Oblast') according to the official censuses prior to June 1941
+Map showing the Jewish population in the current Ukrainian administrative regions (Oblast') according to official censuses prior to June 1941

 Reichsf�hrer-SS Heinrich Himmler (� gauche) et le Chef de police Hans Adolf Pr�tzmann (� droite)

-Reichsführer-SS Heinrich Himmler (left) and Police Chief Hans Adolf Prützmann (right) probably during the visit that Himmler made to the SS Viking Division.
+Reichsführer-SS Heinrich Himmler (on the left) and Chief of Police Hans Adolf Prützmann (on the right), probably during the visit that Himmler made to the SS Viking Division.
 Ukraine, 1941 – 1943